kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Test runner for the Kyma upgrade

-We created a test runner and a place for end-to-end upgrade tests.
-[Kyma upgrade plan on CI](https://status.build.kyma-project.io/?job=post-master-kyma-gke-upgrade) executes these tests.
+We created a test runner and a place for end-to-end upgrade tests executed by [Kyma upgrade plan on CI](https://status.build.kyma-project.io/?job=post-master-kyma-gke-upgrade).
 The framework allows you to prepare the data and run tests against the prepared data.
-For more information, read [this](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/upgrade) document.
+For more information on end-to-end upgrade tests, read [this](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/upgrade) document.

 ## Logging